 Gordon E. Smith

-Professor and Interim Director of the Isabel Bader Centre for the Performing Arts
+Professor and Director of the Isabel Bader Centre for the Performing Arts

 A.R.C.T.
 (Piano), B.A.
 (Toronto), M.A.
 (Toronto), Ph.D.
 (Toronto)